TUM-NLP/llms-limited-resources2026/README.md

 - the test sets of the 2025 edition of this Shared Task

 ## Evaluation Methods
 We will use **chrF++** to evaluate machine translation.
-For consistency with the previous WMT 2022 Shared Task, we also report BLEU for MT.
+For consistency with the previous WMT 2022 and 2025 Shared Tasks, we also report BLEU for MT.
 For the question-answering and maths-reasoning tasks, we use the standard **accuracy**.
 Finally, for spell checking and grammar checking, we use the ~~F1-score~~ **accuracy** to assess both detection (finding the incorrect word) and correction (outputting the correct word).